iKwesi/aws-cloud-devops/2. Deploy a High-Availability Web App using CloudFormation/README.md

 5. `images` - contains infrastructure diagram to aid in developing the cloudformation code.

 ## Main Components:
-The whole project setup is done via AWS Cloud Formation.
-The following core artifacts will be built.

 - **VPC**
   A VPC where all relevant infrastructure will be deployed into.